Deployment topologies for every security posture.

 Shared team server on your local network.
 Nothing leaves the building.

 For teams that need centralized anonymization without relying on any external service, Piixie Server runs on a dedicated machine within your local network.
 Workstations submit documents over the LAN, the server processes them through its local LLM, and returns anonymized results.
-All traffic stays inside your network perimeter.

 This topology is designed for teams of 5 to 500+ who process high volumes of sensitive documents daily.
 The server handles the computationally intensive LLM inference, which means individual workstations do not need powerful hardware.
 A single well-provisioned server (with a GPU or high-end CPU) can serve dozens of concurrent users.